vrevelina/BSAN6070-CA-Revelina/CA01/README.md

 ## Package Installations

-User should have the following packages installed into their system:
+User should have the following packages installed into their Python3:
 * pandas
 * numpy
 * sklearn.impute